marthagriggs9/group4_project/README.md

 Dallas|   1.215040e+07|            5284.641456|          148.265649|

 From looking at the data we can deduce the behavour of the inventories in Austin and Dallas are totally different.
-However we can not say the smae for the others.
+However we can not say the same for the others.
 Running Ttests we saw the prices and days on the market variables also differ  between cities.

-Now we can prove if these variables are bigger/smaller in Asutin so they prove that market is more 'desirable' than Dallas.
+These resultas are presented below:

+Calculations for Inventory t-test: t-statistic(-20.5068) , p-value ( 0.0000)
+As the p-value is less than our critical value (0.05) the hypothesis is rejected

+Calculations for Median Sale Price t-test: t-statistic( 3.7645) , p-value ( 0.0002)
+As the p-value is less than our critical value (0.05) the hypothesis is rejected

+Calculations for Days on Market t-test: t-statistic(-2.3642) , p-value ( 0.0188)
+As the p-value is less than our critical value (0.05) the hypothesis is rejected

+These findings imply both markets are different and we can choose between them.

+Conclusion: